-- Staff at Cottenham Primary School receive up-to-date information and training on e-Safety issues in the form of staff meetings and updates from Computing Subject Leader, as well as training from external providers where appropriate. - New staff receive information on the school's acceptable use policy as part of their induction. - All staff have been made aware of individual responsibilities relating to the safeguarding of children within the context of e-Safety and know what to do in the event of misuse of technology by any member of the school community. - All incidents will be logged in school.
+- Staff at Cottenham Primary School receive up-to-date information and training on e-safety issues in the form of staff meetings and updates from the Computing Senior Curriculum Lead and Curriculum Co-ordinator, as well as training from external providers, where appropriate. - New staff receive information on the school's ICT Acceptable Use Policy.as part of their induction. - All staff have been made aware of individual responsibilities relating to the safeguarding of children within the context of e-safety and know what to do in the event of misuse of technology by any member of the school community. - All e-safety incidents will be logged in school.